JonPSmith/MvcUsingBower/README.md

 The current [BowerBundles.json](https://github.com/JonPSmith/MvcUsingBower/blob/master/WebApplication.Mvc5/App_Data/BowerBundles.json)
 and gruntfile.js [gruntfile.js](https://github.com/JonPSmith/MvcUsingBower/blob/master/WebApplication.Mvc5/gruntfile.js)
-are fairly simple and just has one CSS and three JavaScript groups of files:
+are contain just has one CSS and four JavaScript groups of files:

+1. **mainCss**: which holds the two CSS files associated with the applciation.
-1. **standardLibsJs**: which holds the standard JavaScript libraries like JQuery that rarely change
+2. **standardLibsJs**: which holds the standard JavaScript libraries like JQuery that rarely change
+3. **standardLibsCndJs**: which has the same standard JavaScript libraries, but delivered via CDN with fallback handling if the CDN is offline.
 2. **appLibsJs**: which holds JavaScript files specifically written for this app that will change a lot.
 3. **jqueryval**: which you only include when it is needed, e.g. in views with forms in them.